 1856-1857 Benjamin Nutter

 1859-1860 Joseph Ebbert (he resigned and Samuel U Brunner was appointed)

-On Jul 13, 1860, one half acre of ground was purchased of Isaac Johnson for $82 to build a new house.
+On Jul 13, 1860, one half acre of ground was purchased from Isaac Johnson for $82 to build a new house.
 Franklin U Brunner received the contract at $385.
-The old school house and property containing 9 perches of land was exchanged to the school board as pro rate toward the land sold the school board by the Trustees Abraham Detwiler, David Godshall and Matthias Custer of Johnson school.
+The old school house and property containing 9 perches of land were exchanged as partial payment toward the purchase.

 1860-1861 Algernon Walton

 1862-1863 Jesse L?
 Johnson

 The school term was fixed for 6 months.
 Previously a 5 month term was taught.